stfc/PSyclone/doc/dynamo0p3.rst

 basis functions (``gh_diff_basis``) on one or more of the function spaces associated with the arguments listed in ``meta_args``.
 In this case we require both for the W0 function space but only basis functions for W1.

+evaluator_shape
+###############

-The set of points on which these quantities should be supplied is then specified by the ``evaluator_shape`` component of the meta-data.
+If a kernel requires basis or differential-basis functions then the meta-data must also specify the set of points on which these functions are required.
+This information is provided by the ``evaluator_shape`` component of the meta-data.
 Currently PSyclone supports two shapes;
 ``quadrature_XYoZ`` for Gaussian quadrature points and ``evaluator_XYZ`` for evaluation at nodal points.

+Note that it is an error for kernel meta-data to specify an ``evaluator_shape`` if no basis or differential-basis functions are required.

 iterates over
 #############